FeatureNinjas/FeatureNinjas-Community/README.md

 token: rtqoq85r1f6vejwuxtb1l
 ```

 4. Push a feature toggle configuration to your feature toggle repository.
-The default name of the configuration file is `fn-master.json`.
-If you specified a different name in the `.featureninjas.yml` configuration file, then this is used.
+The name of the file is specified in the configuraiton file (see previous step).

 Sample:
 ```json